 Forest management certification through the two global forest certification schemes, FSC and PEFC, provides a way to demonstrate legality and sustainability.

-Such certified timber also accords with sustainable procurement requirements for the UK Government’s timber procurement policy and the EU Timber Regulation and those of many individual businesses.
+Such certified timber also accords with sustainable procurement requirements for the UK Government’s timber procurement policy and the UK Timber Regulation in Great Britain and the EU Timber Regulation (EUTR) in Northern Ireland and those of many individual businesses.

 Many timber-processing companies such as sawmills, wood panel mills and pulp & paper mills now ask their suppliers to provide timber certified by FSC and / or PEFC.
 By getting their woodlands certified to the UK Woodland Assurance Standard, woodland owners can meet this customer demand and demonstrate to society that their woodlands are responsibly managed.